-Yearbook, Academic Bowl, Creative Writing, Film Study, Mythology, Reading, Civics and Debate
+Yearbook, Academic Bowl, Creative Writing, Film Study, Mythology, Reading, Entrepreneurship, Civics and Debate

 Yearbook- Students in this special exploration class will create Marston's official yearbook by taking pictures and designing pages.
 Students in yearbook will be in the same exploration class with the same students and teacher for the majority of the year.

 Academic Bowl- Students fine tune their ability to answer questions in timed situations and against competitors.
 Students study categories, scrimmage with one another, learn strategies for memorization, and write their own quiz questions.

 Creative Writing- Write your own stories by developing your own plots and creating your own characters.

 Film Study- Compare versions of Shakespeare’s Romeo and Juliet and Othello.
 Parent permission required.